These survival snare traps will help you hunt for food and set up your own perimeter defense in the wild!

-A bow trap is one of the deadliest survival snare traps, for man and animal alike.
-To construct this trap, build a bow and anchor it to the ground with pegs and adjust the aiming point as you anchor the bow.
-Lash a toggle stick to the trigger stick.
-Two upright sticks driven into the ground hold the trigger stick in place at a point where the toggle stick will engage the pulled bowstring.
-Place a catch stick between the toggle stick and a stake driven into the ground.
-Tie a trip wire or cordage to the catch stick and route it around stakes and across the game trail where you tie it off.
-When the prey trips the trip wire, the bow releases the arrow.
+One of the deadliest survival snare traps for man and animal is the bow trap.
+To make this trap, use pegs to anchor a bow to the ground as you choose your point of aim.
+Lash a toggle stick to activate the trigger.
+The trigger stick must be supported by two upright sticks with a toggle stick that will activate the pulled bowstring.
+Create a trip wire across the game trail that goes around the stakes.
+When the prey trips the snare wire, the bow releases the arrow.
 Tap the video above to watch how to make one by Clan Gunn Bushcraft.

 - ONE-YEAR PRODUCT WARRANTY : we always embraces the belief that providing good quality is the principal and most important. it is the core as business operation.we have confidence in our product though there is some bad reviews by malicious competition.for this reason, we update our warranty promise: if have any problems with the machine in one year, you can get 100% replacement of this product or a more expensive product compensation.

 - WIDE SENSOR ZONE : Unique lens design provide this motion motivated camera with 120°PIR sensor zone.
 A justable PIR Intervals,PIR Sensitivity &IR Brightness could suitable for any working situations.**IF you want to know more introduction of our products, you can search Gosira on youtu be or visite our website.**